 5. Ginger Candies

 Ginger has many calming effects on the body, including digestive support, which is always appreciated when quitting smoking; physical withdrawals of cigarettes often come with nausea and upset stomach.
-More importantly, ginger increases memory and focus, both hard things to do when you're in the throes of withdrawal.
+More importantly, top spices for stopping cigarette cravings and focus, both hard things to do when you're in the throes of withdrawal.
 Unfortunately, I found these factors to be more potent in the essential oil than using candies with ginger root ingredients.
 Mostly the ginger candies I purchased only caused me to become more anxious; getting the little candy wrappers open eventually lead to me throwing one out my car window in a rage and reaching for a pack of cigarettes I had stashed in my purse in case of an emergency, i.e traffic jam.

 6. Aromatic Inhaler